Jungian Theory In Psychology And Practice

 Dream interpretation

 Dream objects may be objectively related to things in the real world, or they can be taken on the subjective level in which every dream object is related to the person's psyche.
-Jung also related the psychology of dreams to the unconscious and its archetypes.
+Jung also related the psychology of dreams to the theory of unconscious and its archetypes.

 • Anxiety